rhariyani/staircase/README.md

 ```java
 public static String[] buildLinearStaircase(int height)
 ```

+For more method declaration details, see the [Javadoc documentation](docs/api/edu/cnm/deepdive/Staircase.html#buildLinearStaircase(int)).

 For the basic task, complete the implementation of this method, according to the following description and specifications: